 - A is required for all new or reconstructed commercial or street accesses, or if the land use is being changed for an existing access.

-- A is required for any construction being performed within the County Right-of-Way.
-This requirement may be waived if the work is covered by another permit listed on this page.
-For example, constructing a new driveway access will not require a utility permit; the construction would be regulated through the access permit.
-Utility Permits are now good for up to 1 mile of work.
-An additional fee of $75.00 is required for each additional mile of work.
+- An is required for any construction being performed within the County Right-of-Way.
+Typical work covered under a Utility Permit would be a public or private facility/utility being installed, maintained, repaired, relocated, or removed in the County Right-of-Way.
+Utility Permits are valid for up to 1 mile of work/ installation.
+An additional fee of $75.00 is required for each additional mile of work/ installation.

 - An is required for any obstructions affecting the traveling public on the County Road Systems during any construction being performed within the County Right-of-Way.
 Usually this applies to lane closures.